-In fact, I’ve been guilty of this in my very own life and business.
+In fact, I’ve been guilty of this in my own life and business.

-The point here isn’t whether you take advice and do nothing once in a while or not, but if it’s a pattern that gets repeated over and over again.
+The problem here isn’t whether you take advice and do nothing once in a while or not; the problem is when it’s a pattern that gets repeated over and over again.

-It’s one thing to get advice and decide against it, it’s another to continually ask advice for the same problem, receiving the same solutions, agreeing that they should act on those solutions, and doing absolutely nothing about it.
+It’s one thing to get advice and decide against it, it’s another for someone to continually ask advice for the same problem, receive the same solutions, agree that they should act on those solutions, and still do absolutely nothing about it.

 Let’s change angles for a second…

-I really don’t know if they’re made or born, but my experience has been this: Yes, some are just born “with it”, but I’ve seen some “get it” along the way.
+I really don’t know if they’re made or born, but my experience has been this: Yes, some are just “born with it,” but I’ve also seen some “get it” along the way.
 It’s not one or the other.

-Now, there is one thing that I do know for sure…it’s that the difference between an entrepreneur who makes it big, or one who struggles day in and day out is found in their ability to apply what they know and learn.
+Now, there is one thing that I do know for sure…it’s that the difference between an entrepreneur who makes it big and one who struggles day in and day out is found in their ability to apply what they know and learn.

-I used to say that ACTION was the difference between failure and success, but I’ve learned through years that many people are active, they’re busy, they’re working 20 hours day, and getting absolutely nothing of value done.
+I used to say that ACTION was the difference between failure and success, but I’ve learned through the years that many people are active, they’re busy, they’re working 20 hour days, and getting absolutely nothing of value done.